 Effective December 2016, participation in the Key Employee Incentive Program (KEIP) is open to any employee of the City of Grand Rapids Police and Fire Retirement System who attains service retirement eligibility and maintains a minimum leave accrual balance of 100 hours.
 A regular retirement benefit is computed for the member as of his/her KEIP election date based upon final average compensation (FAC), credited service and benefit multiplier as of this date.
 Monthly payments equal to 75% of the computed monthly benefit are deposited into the KEIP Reserve Account (KRA) on behalf of this member.
 Interest is credited monthly to this balance in the KRA at the rate of 3%, compounded annually.
 Employer and member contributions cease as of the member's KEIP election date.
 The members may remain in the KEIP for up to five years and then must cease participation in the KEIP (retire).
 The member's monthly benefit at retirement will be the original monthly payment determined at the KEIP election date plus any applicable post-retirement benefit increases.
-As of December 31, 2022, there were 36 members in the KEIP program, and the balance of the amount held by the pension plan pursuant to the KEIP program, and the balance of the amount held by the pension plan pursuant to the KEIP program, and the balance of the amount held by the pension plan pursuant to the KEIP program was \$4,272,322.
+As of December 31, 2023, there were 25 members in the KEIP program, and the balance of the amount held by the pension plan pursuant to the KEIP program, and the balance of the amount held by the pension plan pursuant to the KEIP program was \$4,272,322.